JohnSwiftC/botnetcore/README.md

 Built this for fun and wrote a small article about it.
 It was sitting as two seperate repos and I never got around to merging them into one and publishing it, but here we are.

+# Important Note

+While this was at one time inteneded to be multi-platform, it is now solely focused on Windows machine for the client program.
+The server can of course still be ran anywhere.

 # Features

 - RSA Message Signing from the C2 server.